The Fermi Paradox Is Our Business Model

 "The Fermi Paradox Is Our Business Model" is a science fiction short story by American writer Charlie Jane Anders.
 It was first published in the online magazine Tor.com August 11, 2010.

-The “Business Model”
+The "business model"

 An alien race called Falshi uses the creation of civilizations and the Fermi Paradox as a means of accumulating and collecting valuable resources.

 Their "business model" consists of the following steps: